ROCm-LS/hipCIM/docs/installation/installation.rst

 - `amd-cupy <https://pypi.amd.com/simple/amd-cupy/>`_ 13.0 or later

+.. _install-package:

 Installing hipCIM using AMD PyPI
 *********************************

 Packaged versions of hipCIM and its dependencies are distributed via `AMD PyPI <https://pypi.amd.com/simple/>`_.
 This section discusses how to install hipCIM using this package index.
-This installation method should be used by hipCIM users.
+This installation method should be used by hipCIM users. hipCIM developers should use the :ref:`source-build`

-1. Optional: Use ROCm docker to get started:
+1. Optional: Use ROCm Docker to get started:

-   To run it inside a docker, use:
+   To run it inside a Docker, use:

    .. code-block:: shell